Kobzol/rust-delegate/README.md

     }
 }
 ```
-- Change the return type of the delegated method using a `From` impl or omit it altogether
+- Change the return type of the delegated method using a `From` or `TryFrom` impl or omit it altogether
 ```rust
 struct Inner;
 impl Inner {